RacGh/RepoTest/README.md

 # RepoTest
-For testing git and Github
+For testing git commands and Github